epogrebnyak/mkdocs-actionable/docs/english.md

 functionality are accelerating.

-At this page, we explain our approach to chaos engineering methodology, highlight cases and conditions where it works best and how it delivers value to IT system owners.
+At this page, we explain our approach to chaos engineering methodology, highlight cases where it works best and how reliability testing delivers value to IT system owners.

 ### Scope for advanced testing